Our Parents

 Senior medication safety

-Research has shown that “inappropriate prescribing” is common in older adults.
-Meaning that, when patient charts are carefully reviewed, experts often find that seniors are receiving medications that are ineffective, duplicate the effect of another medication, or otherwise lack a basis for being prescribed.
-Why does this happen?
+Inappropriately prescribing medication to older adults is a common occurrence.
+When patient charts are reviewed, experts often find that seniors are receiving ineffective medications, prescriptions that duplicate the efforts of another medication, or otherwise lack a reason for being prescribed.[01]
+But why does this happen?

 Often, seniors visit multiple doctors for different chronic conditions.
-Since hospitals can’t freely share patient information, and an aging adult might not always bring a comprehensive list of their medications, there can be overlap or negative drug interactions.
+Because hospitals can’t freely share patient information and an aging adult might not always bring a comprehensive list of their medications to their new doctor, there can be overlap between the medicines prescribed at each facility.
+This can cause negative drug interactions.

 Let our care assessment guide you